The outdoor learning environment

 - Yula Midian

-The outdoor setting is an important, yet neglected learning environment in education, and research about the outdoor learning environment is still limited and unfocused.
-This is a problem that calls for an exploration of the work being done world-wide.
-The outdoor learning environment is being defined broadly, and may include: natural areas, local and national parks, museums, zoos, urban environments, shopping centers, industrial sites, and more.
-The model that the Earth Science Group developed for integrating the outdoors as a legitimate component of a curriculum has been adopted all over the world.
+The outdoor setting is an important, yet often neglected, learning environment, and research regarding it is still limited and unfocused.
+This problem calls for an exploration of the work being done on the topic worldwide.
+The outdoor learning environment is defined broadly, and may include a variety of settings: natural areas, local and national parks, museums, zoos, urban environments, shopping centers, industrial sites, and more.
+The model developed by the Earth Science Group for integrating the outdoor setting as a legitimate component of a curriculum has been adopted all over the world.

 Links for further reading